 “A man’s place is in the army.”

 So starts David M. Scholer’s satirical list of 10 reasons why men shouldn’t be pastors.
 Most of you have probably seen the list before; it’s been around a number of years.
-We’re sharing it as a reminder that humor can be very helpful when discussing a hot button issue like women in ministry.
-(And to do our part to keep this great piece in circulation!).
+We’re sharing it because we still hear “women can’t be pastors”, often followed up with irrational and derogatory arguments.
+And as a reminder that humor can be helpful when discussing a hot button issue like women in pastoral ministry.

-Keep in mind that Scholer’s purpose here is NOT to put men down, but to use satire to show that many of the arguments used to restrict women from pastoral roles are rooted in cultural expectations and gender norms.
-And so without further ado:
+Keep in mind that Scholer’s purpose is to use satire to show that many of the arguments used to restrict women from pastoral roles are rooted in cultural expectations and gender norms, NOT to put men down.

-4. To be an ordained pastor is to nurture the congregation.
-But this is not a traditional male role.
+#4.
+To be an ordained pastor is to nurture the congregation.
+This is not a traditional male role.
 Rather, throughout history, women have been considered to be not only more skilled than men at nurturing, but also more frequently attracted to it.
 This makes them the obvious choice for ordination.

 It’s also good for the soul!

 Modern debates over the ordination of women often miss the crucial and basic issues of the holistic concept of the ministry of the Church reflected in the New Testament.
 Of course, no person should be ordained or given any responsibilities of ministry within the Church because of gender or for the sake of a “point.”
 On the other hand, we have affirmed in the Church that no person, called and gifted by God, should be denied any role of ministry or leadership in the Church because of one’s gender.”
 [Scholer, Women in Ministry]